Lisba/Lisba/README.md

 ### Hi there 👋

 - 🌱 I'm currently an IT student at UTN Buenos Aires.
-- ⚡ Passionate about technology and discovering how things work.
+- ⚡ Passionate about technology and discovering how things works.
 - 😄 I've fun learning about new technologies and playing with it on my own.
 - ✈️ In love with aircrafts.
 - 💬 Ask me about airplanes and web development (I´m not an expert but I´ll do my best, promise).